Tom Bowen and the birth of a revolutionary treatment

 Bowen Therapy refers to the body of work produced by an Australian named Thomas Ambrose Bowen, or Tom Bowen as he is more commonly called.
 Despite having no formal medical training (but referring to himself as an osteopath), Bowen initially worked as a masseur and discovered an unusual characteristic — something that can be described as an extreme hypersensitivity of his fingers and hands; this enabled him to feel nerve transmissions and detect blockages in a person’s nervous and muscular systems.
 In the late 1950s, he discovered and explored unusual relationships between specific health complaints and patterns of muscular dysfunction in his patients.

-From years of clinical research, Bowen was able to develop a unique system of myofascial stimulation.
-This system, which he simply called soft tissue therapy, resulted in the effective and long-term correction to patterns of muscular dysfunction and accompanying health complaints presented by his patients.
+From years of clinical research, Bowen developed a unique system of myofascial stimulation.
+This system, which he called soft tissue therapy, resulted in the practical and long-term correction of patterns of muscular dysfunction and accompanying health complaints presented by his patients.

 Death, rebirth, and revolution

 There were only six men to whom Bowen taught his technique.
-After Bowen’s death in 1982, these students produced different interpretations of his work — and Neurostructural Integration Technique became one of the more notable versions.
+After Bowen died in 1982, these students produced different interpretations of his work — and the Neurostructural Integration Technique became one of the more notable versions.

 NST is the choreography of Bowen’s later, more advanced principles.
-It does not aim to replicate exactly what Bowen was able to do, as his own work continually evolved throughout his practice until his death, and today’s NST practitioners also cause the system to evolve as they learn new things about the human body.
+It does not aim to replicate precisely what Bowen was able to do, as his work continually evolved throughout his practice until his death.
+Today’s NST practitioners also cause the system to grow as they learn new things about the human body.

-This treatment offers effective relief from back and shoulder pain and also facilitates increased energy levels and better health.
-A patient experiences deep relaxation from this method of pain relief.
+This treatment effectively relieves back and shoulder pain facilitates increased energy levels, and promotes better health.
+Patients experience deep relaxation from this method of pain relief.

 NST Bowen Technique: neuromuscular therapy